NathanNoiry/Transfer/README.md

 Run the main.py file to obtain the results, which will be stored in the "results" directory (in csv format).

 <h2>Life Expectancy Dataset</h2>
-One can tune the paramaters of the model in the expec_parameters.py file.</br>
+One can tune the parameters of the model in the expec_parameters.py file.</br>
 Run the expec_main.py file to obtain the results, which will be stored in the "results" directory (in csv format).

 <h2>Virtual Environment</h2>